Setheum-Labs/setheum-docs/learn/governance/governance-guide.md

 SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM
 ## Governance

-Setheum takes a phased approach to employ various governance mechanisms that will allow it to progressively decentralize while ultimately holding on to its purpose and character as The defacto Islamic Finance to be governed by an educated Islamic Finance Jury. **There should be no pretense of democracy, the best minds have the say here**
+Setheum takes a phased approach to employ various governance mechanisms that will allow it to progressively decentralize while ultimately holding on to its purpose and character as The DeFi Network for Islamic Finance to be governed by a Shari'ah-Compliant Jury. **There should be no pretense of governance decentralisation**

-We take much inspiration from Polkadot for technical and governance mechanism design, and adapt it to best serve the Acala Network.
+We take much inspiration from Polkadot for technical and governance mechanism design, and adapt it to best serve the Setheum Network.

 ### Chambers of The Setheum Governance